ratfactor/ziglings/README.md

 # ziglings

 Welcome to `ziglings`!
-This project contains a series of incomplete exercises.
+This project contains a series of tiny broken programs.
-By completing the exercises, you learn how to read and write [Zig](https://ziglang.org/) code.
+By fixing them, you'll learn how to read and write [Zig](https://ziglang.org/) code!

 This project was directly inspired by the brilliant and fun [rustlings](https://github.com/rust-lang/rustlings)